Darwin's theory of natural selection asks whether we were we created by design or accident?

 I look forward with great confidence to watching the last sunset.
 Is that totally, utterly dumb?
 Perhaps; but if I'm right, along with millions upon millions of other Believers, what then?

-I know that I'm a serious dissident in fundamental Christian circles.
+I know that I'm a serious dissident in fundamentalist circles.
 I'm convinced that we Christians have lost the plot in allowing Charles Darwin to take centre stage.
 He was a remarkable man, and like many scientists he probably got it half way right, perhaps 90% right.
-No doubt in the centuries ahead, our children's children will find fault with his theories.
+No doubt in the centuries ahead, our children will find fault with some of his theories.

 But that doesn't detract from the fact that he was an incredible THINKER.